OpenWebGAL/WebGAL_Doc/src/en/win7.md

     }
     ```

-6. Copy folder **dist** to WebGal Terre folder which is built.
+6. Copy the `dist` directory to the compiled editor directory.

-### Run WebGal Terre
+### Run the visual editor

-1. Install dependencies in WebGal Terre folder root.
+1. Install dependencies in the visual editor directory.

-    ```shell
+    ``` shell
     npm i
-    # 或（推荐yarn）
+    # or (yarn recommended)
     yarn
     ```

-2. Run `node main.js` in terminal.
-You can code it as a bat or sh script.
+2. Run `node main.js` to start the visual editor.
+It can be written as a bat, sh script according to needs.